 A Brief Discussion with Joe Dante

-On December 3rd, I had the pleasure of sitting in on a panel at Los Angeles Comic Con.
+On December 3rd, 2022, I had the pleasure of sitting in on a panel at Los Angeles Comic Con.
 The panel, hosted by the podcast Geekscape, was a Q&A with Gremlins director Joe Dante and one of the Executive Producers of the upcoming Gremlins project at HBO: Gremlins: Secrets of the Mogwai, Brendan Hay.
 The nerd in me was super excited about this.
-Gremlins played a crucial part in beginning … Continue reading A Brief Discussion with Joe Dante
+Gremlins played a crucial part … Continue reading A Brief Discussion with Joe Dante

 Nope (2022)